gipplab/acst/README.md

 On the other hand, it is still only a simulation since the whole system is based on just one real network with just one real computer.

 ### Wireshark
 When data has been added to the cluster, the data exchange can be inspected with Wireshark.
-To do this, start Wireshark:
+To do this, start Wireshark ...

 ![Overview of wireshark](https://github.com/ag-gipp/acst/blob/main/graphics/Wireshark_ov.png?raw=true)

 and select docker (docker0) to see all containers.
 Then you can filter for a specific container (e.g. the one that executes a "get").
-To get only IPFS relevant, it can be advantageous to filter only by port 4001 (example):
+To get only IPFS relevant, it can be advantageous to filter by port 4001 and IP (example):

     ip.addr == 172.17.0.2 && tcp.port eq 4001